 - Frequent, distressing memories

 - Frequent dreams related to the traumatic experience (children may have scary dreams without specifically trauma-related content)

 - Avoiding thoughts, feelings, and memories associated with the trauma

-- Avoiding places, activities, people, objects, etc. associated with the trauma
+- Avoiding places, activities, people, objects, etc., associated with the trauma

-Changes in thoughts and mood
+Changes in Thoughts and Mood

 - Inability to remember an important part of the event (but not because of drugs, alcohol, or head injury)

-- Extremely negative beliefs about him/herself, others, and the world.
+- Extremely negative beliefs about themselves, others, and the world.
 For example, the person with PTSD may think, “Nobody can be trusted,” “Nowhere is safe,” “I deserve to have bad things happen to me,” etc.

 - Prolonged negative emotional states, such as fear, anger, shame, etc.